 Second level students are required to prove continued compliance regarding the drug screen protocol.
 All students are expected to provide documentation of all clinical compliance requirements to the current online compliance tracking system contracted by the College and meet all deadlines associated with compliance requirements.
-In order to be eligible to participate in placement at clinical facilities in the student's second year of enrollment, Health Science students must use the approved vendor to complete the drug screen protocol.
-The drug screen will be required as part of screening for clinical placement and registration for the second year clinical courses.
-The drug screen will not be reviewed by RCC staff or faculty.
-Students must be prepared to provide printed background report results to their clinical site at any time during their enrollment in the health science program.
+In order to be eligible to participate in placement at clinical facilities in the student's second year of enrollment, health science students must use the approved vendor to complete the rug screen protocol.
+The drug screen will be required as part of screening for clinical placement and registration for the second-year clinical courses.
+The drug screens will not be reviewed by RCC staff or faculty, but will be accessed by human resources personnel at facilities where compliance determination is required.
+Students must also be prepared to provide printed background report results to their clinical site at any time requested during their enrollment in the health science program.
 Second level students have one opportunity per enrollment cycle to conduct a drug screen in accordance with the College's policies and procedures and with whom the College has contracted to provide clinical training and experience.